 IgE allergies are the allergies that can't be tested - call it allergy or food intolerance- it does not really matter.
 What matters is working out if this is true for your baby or not, and if so, at what level can wheat be kept in your diet without triggering issues.

 What also really matters is that taking out wheat from your diet can affect your nutrition in a major way.
 Wheat is an actual food group, so in essence taking out wheat means removing this food group and it's associated nutrients, which can leave you feeling very hungry and your diet nutritionally at risk.

 In my experience, when wheat is removed, and keep in mind that often dairy and soy have already often been removed (another food group- Dairy), the lost nutrients are commonly not adequately replaced.
-Wheat provides important carbohydrate and energy (ie calories) to maintain your energy levels and support breast feeding as well as some protein and important nutrients such as thiamin which again are important in optimising your nutritional intake.
+Wheat provides important carbohydrate and energy (ie calories) to maintain your energy levels and support breast feeding as well as some protein and important nutrients such as thiamin.

 Excluding wheat can leave a gaping nutritional hole in your diet.

 Using a variety of wheat free grains is key here and if you have extra limitations such as soy then finding suitable food replacements can be especially tricky.
 If also egg free then a combination of these restrictions can be very challenging.

 If you are hungry, it indicates you are not getting enough carbohydrates.
 This often happens if wheat is excluded and not adequately replaced.